 Circle hooks are used mostly and the fish is always released.
 It is actually illegal to kill a tarpon unless you purchase a tag for it beforehand from the state.

 Tarpon Fishing Bait

 Tarpon can be kind of finicky eaters, and sometimes they will not eat at all.
 Other times they will inhale anything that is edible out there.
 Sometimes tarpon will only eat a certain bait and ignore all others.
-We fish both live and dead baits, and switch based what is or isn’t working.
+We fish both live and dead baits and switch based on what is or isn’t working.

 It’s very common to be fishing for tarpon and have them breaking the surface all around you and not having a strike, and then it’s like switch reels start screaming and the action begins.

 Tarpon fishing times

 Tarpon can be caught at all times, but they seem to like the lower light conditions.
 Targeting them in the evening or at dawn can be particularly productive.
 They also eat at night, which can a fun time to fish without the heat of the sun.